-(v) Financial liabilities
+(iv) Financial liabilities

 Non-derivative financial liabilities other than financial guarantees are subsequently measured at amortised cost.
 Gains or losses are recognised in profit or loss through the amortisation process and when the financial liability is derecognised.

-Impairment an impact on the estimated future cash flows of the financial asset(s).
+Impairment

 At the end of each reporting period, the company assesses whether there is objective evidence that a financial asset has been impaired.
-A financial asset (or a group of financial assets) is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events (a "loss event") having occurred, which has
+A financial asset (or a group of financial assets) is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events (a "loss event") having occurred, which has an impact on the estimated future cash flows of the financial asset(s).